-- SYSPER (full rollout) - Microsoft SharePoint and Office 365: office solutions for paperless document creation and storing (full rollout) - Ares: document management and archiving system
+- SYSPER (full rollout) - Microsoft SharePoint and Office 365: office solutions for paperless document creation and storing (full rollout) - Ares: document management and archiving system f) Waste generation reduction, sorting and recycling

 ERA will continue to reduce the number of printed (paper-based) publications through close management of the communication & publication plan.
 ERA will increase the use of print on demand of its publications/materials and web publishing.